CityofToronto/bdit_volumes/volume_project/extract/2022/readme.md

 - classification data was extracted using [this code](short_term_count_sqls/classvol.sql)

 The table `scannon.oti_class` was created using [this code](short_term_count_sqls/oti_class.sql) to map classification id numbers to their descriptions.

+## Converting Short Term TMC Counts to ATRs
+TMCs count cars as they approach and move through an intersection.
+The TMC count for a single vehicle was assigned to the centreline segment where it:
+- entered the intersection, and
+- exited the intersection.
+Therefore every TMC vehicle was counted twice.

+The `traffic.tmc_miovision_long_format` table contains TMC data in a long (as opposed to wide) format.
+It was joined to the `prj_volume.tmc_turns` table, which links arterycodes to centreline_ids for all movement types.

+The entrance centreline_ids were unionioned to the exit centreline_ids to create a table of ATR counts based on TMC counts using [this code](short_term_count_sqls/tmc_2_atr_vol.sql).
+Note that segments that did not have a centreline_id (like mall entrances) were excluded in the final output table.

+Two checks were performed:
+- Since ATRs count vehicle entrances and exits, they should be double the volume counts for TMCs (before the non-centreline_id segments were excluded, that is)
+- Higher functional class roads should have more volume than lower functional class roads (an arterial road's volume should be higher than a local road's volume, in other words).
+Both checks passed!!!

+See [this code](short_term_count_sqls/tmc_2_atr_check.sql) for more details on how these checks were implemented.

 ## RESCU Data
 After assessing the lane stats, the minimum valid volumes should stay the same as 2021: